aprilsourz/AF-fullstack-project-frontend2/README.md

 If have made an account or already have an account
 I should be able to sign in

-Given I am a user
+Given I am a user.
-When I sign in and I have previously created todo items I should see all my todo items
+When I sign in and I have previously created todo items.
+I should see all my todo items.

 Given I am a user
 Once I sign in